DereckBelanger152/DereckBelanger152/README.md

 <hr>
 <br>

-<p>A little bit about me:  I am a 21 years old student in Computer Science at Laval University, located in Canada.
+<p>A little bit about me:  I am a 22 years old student in Computer Science at Laval University, located in Canada.
 My first language is French, but I am bilingual and speak/write/understand English perfectly.
 I have many passions such as Snowboarding (gotta take advantage of the cold winters somehow!), Golf, MMA and I absolutely love learning new things.
-My obsession right now is neuroscience which I have a project to open a non-professional website documenting my new-gained knowledge and share easy tips for increasing well-being and performance.
+My obsession right now is neuroscience and Frontend development, I am working on websites for an AI club I work with, my own portfolio website and I want to start a sort of "blog" website as a pet project!

 I am on my way to get Harvard's CS50x computer science certificate and their new Cybersecurity certificate.
+I'm also inviolved in the cybersecurity and AI club at my school.
 You will find below a list of the projects I've been working on through the certificate and my own ideas </p>
 ### IN CONSTRUCTION
 <br>
 <br>